 Information For Employees Seeking Transfer

 A transfer is the movement of a permanent competitive class employee from a position in one title to a position in a different title, or from a position in one agency to a position in another agency.
 Both positions must be within the competitive class.
-Transfers occur with the consent of the employee after nomination by the appointing agency and the approval of the Department of Civil Service.
+Transfers are voluntary and occur with the consent of the employee after nomination by the appointing agency and the approval of the Department of Civil Service.
 Approval by the agency from which the employee is transferring is not required in order for the transfer to occur.

 The Civil Service Law defines three different kinds of transfers:

 - Section 70.1 allows transfer without further examination from one title to another when a sufficient degree of similarity exists between the minimum qualifications, tests and/or duties of the specific titles involved.
 The appropriateness of transfer is decided on a title-by-title basis at the request of personnel offices of state agencies.
 This section of the law also allows employees to transfer to another agency in the same title.

 - Section 70.4 allows transfer to a title which is not similar, but where the employee meets the qualifications for the title.
 Usually the employee must pass an examination open to the public for the title before transfer can be approved.